 Music Theory II: Diatonic Theory

 This course is an in-depth technical study of the materials of music, a study which expands one’s ability to analyze and create music and to understand different musical styles.
 We will cover harmonic materials, introduce musical form, and work with traditional compositional skills.
 These techniques are applied to the analysis of classical music, jazz and popular music.
 (MUSC 0160 or passing score on the MUSC 0160 placement exam.)
 3 hrs. lect./disc.
 ART

 Music Theory III: Chromatic Theory

 This course is a continuation of MUSC 0260.
-Students study more advanced harmonic devices including modulation and chromaticism, jazz harmony and post-tonal techniques.
+Students will study more advanced harmonic devices including modulation and chromaticism, jazz harmony, and post-tonal techniques.
 In-depth analysis of classical music, jazz, and popular music supports a more advanced study of musical form.
 (MUSC 0260) 3 hrs. lect./disc.
+ART

 Admission by approval.
 Please consult published departmental guidelines and paragraph below.